Understanding Arts Service Organizations in a Changing Arts Ecosystem

 WHO?

-This project was made possible by the collaboration, dedication, and support of many individuals.
-Primary research activities were be led by Alejandra Duque Cifuentes of ADC Consulting, in collaboration with Senior Research and Planning Consultant Carrie Blake, and a team of research and administrative assistants.
+This project is made possible by the collaboration, dedication, and support of many individuals across both research phases.
+Primary research activities are led by Alejandra Duque Cifuentes of ADC Consulting, in collaboration with Senior Research and Planning Consultant Carrie Blake, and a team of research and administrative assistants.

 • Alejandra Duque Cifuentes is posing in a black blazer with her arms crossed.